PreciousChicken/blog/content/posts/hugo-tags-to-keywords.md

 ---
-title: "On Metadata in Hugo - or turning tags to keywords"
+title: "On metadata in Hugo - or turning tags to keywords"
 date: 2021-01-01T14:35:58Z
 tags: ["hugo", "keywords", "golang"]
 categories: ["web dev"]